DMF Upgrade Procedures

 Note: The upgrade process checks for supported versions when upgrading.
 Refer to the most recent DANZ Monitoring Fabric 8.5.0 Release Notes for a list of supported versions for upgrade.

 The DANZ Monitoring Fabric (DMF) Controller platform supports two partitions for Controller software images.
-The Active partition contains the Active image currently running on the Controller.
-The Alternate partition can be updated without interrupting service.
+The active partition contains the active image currently running on the Controller.
+The alternate partition can be updated without interrupting service.
 The image used for booting the Controller is called the boot image.
 In addition, the Controller has an image repository in its local file system where you can copy upgrade images.
 The upgrade image is verified for integrity before it is copied and rejected if it fails the checksum test.

-Note: Copying an upgrade bundle to the Controller overwrites any older image currently in the images repository.
+Note: Copying an upgrade bundle to the Controller overwrites any older image currently in the image repository.
 When downloading a bundle identical to the image repository version, the operation fails when calculating the checksum after copying is complete.

-After copying the upgrade image to the image repository, use the upgrade stage command to copy the upgrade image to the Alternate partition and prepare the Controller for the upgrade.
+After copying the upgrade image to the image repository, use the upgrade stage command to copy the upgrade image to the alternate partition and prepare the Controller for the upgrade.

-The boot image remains in the Active partition after copying the ISO image file to the Alternate partition.
-After entering the upgrade launch command, the upgrade image is changed to the boot image, and the Controller reboots.
+The boot image remains in the active partition after copying the ISO image file to the alternate partition.
+After entering the upgrade launch command, the upgrade image is changed to the boot image and the Controller reboots.

 Note: The upgrade process is not hitless.

-The upgrade launch command copies the active state of the Controller to the Alternate partition and reboots the Controller using the upgrade image.
-After completing the upgrade process, the Alternate and Active partitions are reversed, the Controller is running with the upgrade image, and the older image remains available in the Alternate partition until a new image is copied into it, which will overwrite it.
+The upgrade launch command copies the active state of the Controller to the alternate partition and reboots the Controller using the upgrade image.
+After completing the upgrade process, the alternate and active partitions are reversed, the Controller is running with the upgrade image, and the older image remains available in the alternate partition until a new image is copied into it, which will overwrite it.

-As long as the original image remains in the Alternate partition, use the boot partition alternate command to restore the Controller to its previous software and configuration.
+As long as the original image remains in the alternate partition, use the boot partition alternate command to restore the Controller to its previous software and configuration.

 Log files are written in a separate partition, available from either of the two images by entering the show logging controller command.